davi-souza2001/devcommerce/README.md

     DevCommerce
 </h1>

+This is a project for a small e-commerce system, where the main focus was on building the logic behind such a system, and the types of relationships that a database needs to support such a system.

 🚨 **This repository is totally open to code improvements, and of course, feel free to use it as an ecommerce study** 🚨

 ## Techs